設計名家專文

 YEARBOOK 2022

-Figure 3: A special area was designated for the works of Jan Rajlich Sr. and his son in the 2014 Annual Exhibition of the Taiwan Poster Design Association as a celebration of the Brno Biennial’s 50th anniversary.
+A special area was designated for the works of Jan Rajlich Sr. and his son in the 2014 Annual Exhibition of the Taiwan Poster Design Association as a celebration of the Brno Biennial’s 50th anniversary圖Figure 3: A special area was designatedfor the works of Jan Rajlich Sr. and his son in the 2014 Annual Exhibition ofthe Taiwan Poster Design Association as a celebration of the Brno Biennial’s 50th anniversary.

-Figure 4: Data collection, data analysis, and paper trial test in Plan A.
+Data collection, data analysis, and paper trial test in Plan A圖Figure 4: Datacollection, data analysis, and paper trial test in Plan A.

-Figure 5: Data collection, data analysis, and creative thinking and analysis in Plan B. The plan also considers the integration of the individual’s visual vocabulary.
+Data collection, data analysis, and creative thinking and analysis in Plan B. The plan also considers the integration of the individual’s visual vocabulary圖Figure 5: Data collection, data analysis,and creative thinking and analysis in Plan B. The plan also considers theintegration of the individual’s visual vocabulary.

-Figure 6: The Jan 100 poster won the excellence awards for the annual design and annual typography design categories respectively in the 2021 Communication Arts competition in the US.
-It was also awarded a silver prize for the culture category in the professional awards grouping of the Poster Stellars Intercontinental Poster Competition, also held in the US.
+The Jan 100 poster won the excellence awards for the annual design and annual typography design categories respectively in the 2021 Communication Arts competition in the US.
+It was also awarded a silver prize for the culture category in the professional awards grouping of the Poster Stellars Intercontinental Poster Competition, also held in the US圖